the-dimensionless/GoLang-Fundamentals/structs/structs.md

 *person => *<type> => pointer to this (person) type of variable *pointerVariable => value at that mem pointed by this pointer

+* reference types like slices, maps, channels, pointers, functions are managed internally in terms of value -> pointer and vice versa conversion
+* basic types => int, float, string, bool, struct => we need to take care of pointers while passing into functions

+* Creating a slice
+Go automatically creates an array and a structure that recors the length of slice, the capacity of the slice, and a reference to the underlying array